DefectDojo/django-DefectDojo/docs/content/en/basics/start-using.md

 on [Deduplication Level]{.title-ref} product.
 Enabled deduplication is mandatory.

-Adding Tests to an Engagement {#Adding Tests to an Engagement}
+Adding Tests to an Engagement
 -----------------------------

 From the Engagement creation page, you can add a new Test to the